boolesrings/boolesrings.org/Comments.md

 title: Comments
 ---

+* **Comments for Joel David Hamkins** [Comment on Math for eight-year-olds: graph theory for kids! by Golshani](http://jdh.hamkins.org/math-for-eight-year-olds/#comment-10276)
 * **Comments for Joel David Hamkins** [Comment on The connect-infinity game! by Joel David Hamkins](http://jdh.hamkins.org/the-connect-infinity-game/#comment-10254)
 * **Comments for Joel David Hamkins** [Comment on The connect-infinity game! by Joel David Hamkins](http://jdh.hamkins.org/the-connect-infinity-game/#comment-10253)
 * **Comments for Joel David Hamkins** [Comment on The connect-infinity game! by gowers](http://jdh.hamkins.org/the-connect-infinity-game/#comment-10251)